kinanchess/Crud-sqlNodeReact/README.md

-This is a basic CRUD project using nodejs react mySql
+This is a basic CRUD project using nodejs react mySql.

+---